khoutzx/khoutzx/README.md

-#### Hey there, I'm Iago! 👋
+#### Hey there, I'm Ismael!👋
-I'm 27 years old and currently live in Ceará, Brazil. :brazil:
+I am 21 years old and live in Ceará, Brazil. :brazil:

-I've been passionate about programming more than 8 years and I learned everything I know by my self, driven by the curiosity to know how the web works.
+My specialty is working with PHP and the Laravel framework, where I can transform complex ideas into practical and efficient solutions. <br>

-JavaScript is the language I'm most confident to work with (both on client and server side) and currently I'm studying PHP with Laravel to expand my knowledge.
+With a strong foundation in software development, I am always looking for new challenges and opportunities to improve my skills.

 Check out my other skills below 👇